-- Emotional abuse is difficult to define, identify/recognise and/or prove. - Emotional abuse is chronic and cumulative and has a long-term impact. - All kinds of abuse and neglect have emotional effects although emotional abuse can occur by itself. - Children can be harmed by witnessing someone harming another person as in domestic abuse. - Most harm is produced in low warmth, high criticism homes, not from single incidents. - It is sometimes possible to spot emotionally abusive behaviour from parents and carers to their children, by way that the adults are speaking to, or behaving towards children.
+- Emotional abuse is difficult to define, identify/recognise and/or prove. - Emotional abuse is chronic and cumulative and has a long-term impact.

+- All kinds of abuse and neglect have emotional effects although emotional abuse can occur by itself. - Children can be harmed by witnessing someone harming another person as in domestic abuse. - Most harm is produced in low warmth, high criticism homes, not from single incidents.

-Indicators of emotional abuse
+Indicators of Emotional abuse

-Developmental issues
+Developmental issues: